mediaurl/mediaurl-js/README.md

 ## Cache

+Often it is useful to cache responses or even single requests to external resources to reduce load and response speed.

-We offer a very flexible caching solution for your addon.
+The SDK integrates a very flexible caching solution.
 Please see [docs/caching.md](docs/caching.md) for more infos.

 ## Translate your addon